 - Housekeeper – This site is based in Canada, but posts jobs and help wanted from everywhere.
 They are merely a posting service.
 It’s up to you to quote and process the payment.

-Inactive Clients
+Re-Engage with Inactive Clients

 Follow up with inactive clients or previous clients that you haven’t spoken to in a while.
-Send them an eMail or text and ask how they are doing with their home cleaning needs.
-Reconnect by being helpful and showing them that you care about them as a client.
-A simple way to do this is with a monthly newsletter.
+Send them an email or text and ask how they are doing with their home cleaning needs.

 Build Authority

-Add a blog to your website and start blogging and networking on social media.
-This is what the franchise cleaning businesses have done because those blog posts get indexed by the search engines and bring new visitors to their site.
 Blogging is a great way to begin building your authority and getting the attention of potential clients.
 Blogging and social media helps you build relationships when you use these platforms to provide helpful information which builds your expertise in the community.
 What many people don’t realize is, you don’t have to do all this work yourself.
 You can hire someone on fiverr to write posts for you.

 Another way to build authority is to claim your free Google Business Profile.
 Google always gives preference to businesses using their tools and will display them prominently on Google Search and Google Maps.